 For an exciting learning experience, make your way over to USS Albacore, a research submarine designed by the US Navy.
 Enter the submarine, test the periscope and check out all the cool spaces inside.

 Want to hit the beach too?

 In Portsmouth, upriver from the Atlantic Ocean, beaches are within easy reach.
 Drive 5 miles (8 km) southeast to get to the closest Atlantic beach, Wallis Sands State Park, or add another 10 miles (16 km) and cruise to Hampton Beach.

 In conclusion, an hour from both Boston, MA; and Portland, ME; Portsmouth, NH; manages to stay under the radar.
 However, it’s a beautiful option for where to stay in New Hampshire, offering something for every visitor.

 Final words about where to stay in New Hampshire

 If you think New Hampshire is just a small American state without much on offer, think again.
 This New England slice is an absolute treasure, putting forward remarkable, and often refreshingly well hidden, gems.

-Stunning options for where to stay in New Hampshire include unique nature, discover the White Mountains, beautiful beaches, target Hampton Beach State Park, and adorable towns, wind through Portsmouth.
+Stunning options for where to stay in New Hampshire include unique nature, discover the White Mountains, beautiful beaches, target Hampton Beach State Park, and adorable towns, wind through the Lakes Region or Portsmouth.